mpg-age-bioinformatics/shiny-histogram/README.md

 git commit -m "<describe your changes here>" git push origin HEAD:master
 ```
-And then tell the main project to start trach the updated version:
+And then tell the main project to start tracking the updated version:
 ```bash
 cd ~/shiny
 git add histogram